rthallisey/ansible-playbook-bundle-library/etherpad-apb/README.md

-etherpad-ansibleapp
+etherpad-apb
 ======================

-An AnsibleApp for deploying [etherpad lite](https://github.com/ether/etherpad-lite).
+An Ansible Playbook Bundle for deploying [etherpad lite](https://github.com/ether/etherpad-lite).
 Adapted from https://github.com/yatesr/playbook-etherpad

 ## What it does